*long, disappointed sigh*

 Well, as mad as I could be, as much as I do not understand it, it has not stopped it from happening.
 Carlo Ancelotti is Real Madrid’s next manager, confirmed and signed and sealed.
 A turning point moment for Real Madrid and a turning point moment for Everton, one of many big moves that will likely happen this summer.
 Here we go, I guess…

-A chance for the rest of the league to shine… Welcome back to the Ligue 1 Team of the Season, where we will be wrapping this up by naming our honorable mentions.
-It was an incredibly competitive season, meaning some very talented players missed out on being in the main team, so we now get […]
+A chance for the rest of the league to shine… Welcome back to the Ligue 1 Team of the Season.
+Previously we covered our front three, but today we will be wrapping this up by naming our honorable mentions.
+It was an incredibly competitive season, meaning some very talented players missed out on being in […]

 When it comes to controversy and immense passion for Singapore football, you don’t have to look much further than R. Vengadasalam.
 Endearingly called ‘Coach Venga’ by fans and players alike, he also goes by another moniker, ‘The Mouth Of The North.’
 An apt name for the Woodlands Wellington icon who runs his mouth and isn’t […]